zuozhenggh/learning-library/developer-library/microservices-with-converged-db/2-walkthrough-helidon/walkthrough-helidon.md

 This demo demonstrates how geocoding (the set of latitude and longitude coordinates of a physical address) can be used to derive coordinates from addresses and how routing information can be plotted between those coordinates.
 Oracle JET web component <oj-spatial-map> provides access to mapping from an Oracle Maps Cloud Service and it is being used in this demo for initializing a map canvas object (an instance of the Mapbox GL JS API's Map class).
 The map canvas automatically displays a map background (aka "basemap") served from the Oracle Maps Cloud Service.
-This web component allows to simply integrate mapping into Oracle JET and Oracle Visual Builder applications, backed by the full power of Oracle Maps Cloud Service including geocoding, route-finding and multiple layer capabilities for data overlay.
+This web component allows mapping to be integrated simply into Oracle JET and Oracle Visual Builder applications, backed by the full power of Oracle Maps Cloud Service including geocoding, route-finding and multiple layer capabilities for data overlay.
 The Oracle Maps Cloud Service (maps.oracle.com or eLocation) is a full Location Based Portal.
 It provides mapping, geocoding and routing capabilities similar to those provided by many popular commercial online mapping services.

 ## **STEP 6**: Verify metrics